Baiqi-Li/NaturalBench/README.md

 ## 🚩 **News**
-- :soon: We are going to integrate NaturalBench into [lmms-eval](https://github.com/EvolvingLMMs-Lab/lmms-eval).
+- :soon: We are going to integrate NaturalBench into [VLMEvalKit](https://github.com/open-compass/VLMEvalKit).
+- ✅ We have integrated NaturalBench into [lmms-eval](https://github.com/EvolvingLMMs-Lab/lmms-eval).
 - 🎉 Sep.
 26, 2024.
 NaturalBench was accepted by ***NeurIPS***!